 A well-cared for cast iron skillet can be handed down through the generations.
 The natural non-stick surface that builds up is far healthier than teflon, and it’s said they even leach trace amount of iron into your food, which is actually good for you!
 But most of all, great cast iron is a delight to cook with, providing a fantastic searing surface for meats and easy stovetop to oven transfer.

-I procured most of my cast iron (I have around 4 skillets, a deep pan and a dutch oven) about a year ago and have been on a mission to season it ever since.
+I originally bought a few pieces of modern cast iron and then drove myself a little crazy with a seasoning mission.
 I read volumes of online articles, watched endless youtube videos and ended up confused by conflicting methods.
 Ultimately, I discovered there really was no shortcut or quick way to season, and one coat is going to wear off damn fast.
 So, here’s my method for seasoning, as developed by someone who had to learn everything from scratch.
 A Southern grandma would have come in real handy.
 My method is loosely based on this one, but far less OCD.

 1) Most modern cast iron cookware comes pre-seasoned these days, but don’t be fooled, this doesn’t mean it’s ready to go.
 Often the “oil” on the surface is industrial grease and those pots need a damn good clear.
-So, using steel wool and soap (this is the ONLY time you get to use either of those on your pans), scrub the skillet trying to reveal as much of the bare metal as you can.
-Dry the pans with a dishcloth then place them in a warm oven for 5 mins to make sure they’re bone dry.
+So, using steel wool and soap (this is the ONLY time you get to use either of those on your pans), scrub the skillet trying to reveal as much of the bare grey metal as you can.
+Dry the pans with a dishcloth.

-2) Pour a small amount of canola oil into the pan.
-I have tried seasoning with coconut oil, canola, crisco shortening etc. Canola is my favourite, and for my purposes there was no reason to invest in an expensive organic oil such as linseed.
+2) Pour a small amount of flaxseed oil into the pan.
+I have tried seasoning with coconut oil, canola, crisco shortening etc. I did get a reasonable result with canola, but have seen the best results using flaxseed.

 3) Using a dishcloth, wipe out ALL excess oil, leaving only a thin layer on the pan.
 For the first seasoning, put it on the outside of the pan too.
 You may even think you’ve wiped most of it off, but I promise there’s enough there.